HIV Treatment Options Today Hero Image

 2017

-The first antiretroviral HIV treatment is approved in the U.S.
+The first antiretroviral HIV treatment is approved in the US.

 Highly active antiretroviral therapy (HAART) is introduced, which is the combination of multiple medicines to control HIV.
 People may need to take multiple pills more than once a day with HAART.

-The first once-daily, single-tablet regimen is approved in the U.S.
+The first once-daily, single-tablet regimen is approved in the US.

 People can reach undetectable with single-tablet regimens that contain 3 or 4 medicines.

 Single-tablet regimens that contain only 2 medicines become available.
-Research continues to explore additional treatment options for HIV.

 Sources: